Our Safety Policy…

 28: Racing, race training and time trialling…are all advanced levels of cycling which require all of the above plus close riding skills at speed.
 You cannot race in the Surrey League without accreditation via two days of special training.
 ‘Chain gang’ training is very close and fast, some sessions are after dark so good lights and bright clothing are essential and it is vital to listen to the Ride Leader’s instructions.

-29: THE BIGGEST RISK: Being so worried about risks that you don’t cycle!
+29: THE BIGGEST RISK…is being so worried about risks that you don’t cycle!
 NOT cycling can cause a very unappealing body shape, furred up arteries and a lack of energy for life generally!

 We are affiliated to British Cycling and endeavour to conform to British Cycling Best Practice Guidelines.
 We also endeavour to apply the British Cycling Equality Policy and Code of Conduct.
 Our Club Welfare Officer is fully conversant with the British Cycling Safeguarding children and young adults policy.

-We are also affiliated to Cycling UK, Surrey Cycle Racing League, Cycling Time Trials and the Southern Counties Cycling Union.
+We are also affiliated to Cycling UK, Surrey Cycle Racing League, Cycling Time Trials, East Sussex Cycling Association and the Southern Counties Cycling Union.

 Our full Club Risk Assessment is HERE